xpepermint/express-vue-builder/README.md

 ## Usage

-The `bundleRenderer` middleware provides server-side rendering for Vue.js applications in **production**.
-It creates a new instance of [VueRender](https://github.com/xpepermint/vue-builder#api) class (provided by the [vue-builder](https://github.com/xpepermint/express-vue-builder) dependency) and installs it to the request object as `req.vue` variable.

 Before we deploy application in production, we need to compile our Vue.js application into a bundle.
 A bundle is simply a file holding application's source code.
 Because we would like to render application in browsers as well as on the server, we need to build two bundle files - one targeting browsers, the other targeting the server.
 Check the attached example on how to build a bundle.
 Check the documentation of the [vue-builder](https://github.com/xpepermint/express-vue-builder) package for details.

 Once you've created the bundle file for server-side, you can create a middleware.